strimzi/strimzi-kafka-operator/development-docs/DEV_GUIDE.md

 ## Build and deploy from source

-To build Strimzi from a source the operator and Kafka code needs to be compiled into Docker container images and placed in a location accessible to the Kubernetes/OpenShift nodes.
-The easiest way to make your personal Strimzi builds accessible, is to place them on the [Docker Hub](https://hub.docker.com/).
-The instructions below use this method, however other build options (including options for limited or no network access) are available in the sections below this quick start guide.
+To build Strimzi from a source the operator and Kafka code needs to be compiled into container images and placed in a location accessible to the Kubernetes/OpenShift nodes.
+The easiest way to make your personal Strimzi builds accessible, is to place them on [Docker Hub](https://hub.docker.com/) or [Quay.io](https://quay.io).
+The instructions below use Docker Hub, however other build options (including options for limited or no network access) are available in the sections below this quick start guide.

-1. If you don't have one already, create an account on the [Docker Hub](https://hub.docker.com/).
-Then log your local Docker client into the Hub using:
+1. If you don't have one already, create an account on [Docker Hub](https://hub.docker.com/).
+Then log your local Docker client into Docker Hub using:

         docker login

-   This sets the Hub as the `docker push` registry target.
+   This sets Docker Hub as the `docker push` registry target.

 2. Make sure that the `DOCKER_ORG` and `DOCKER_REGISTRY` environment variables are set to the same value as your